 Soho’s also where to find one of the best Harry Potter things to do in London.
 This is the amazing Harry Potter-themed exhibition and shop at The House of MinaLima.
 Get your Hogwarts goodies here!

-Soho is where to stay in London if you want to revel in some vibrant nightlife.
+Soho is where to stay in London to enjoy vibrant nightlife.
 But there’s plenty to do in the daytime, too.
 Here are Soho’s musts:

 - Theatreland – take in a show